NickPiperno/ZendeskCLONE-np/docs/active-workflows/backend-workflow.md

 1. ✅ Implemented enhanced RLS policies for customer access
 2. ✅ Created KB infrastructure with full-text search
 3. ✅ Added customer-specific views and helper functions
+4. ✅ Transitioned from Next.js to Vite + React architecture
-4. Next: Focus on TypeScript integration and testing
+5. Next: Focus on React Query integration and testing